wiseman-timelord/Chat-Gradio-Gguf/README.md

 ### Notation
 - we are using the calculation `(ModelFileSize * 1.25) / NumLayers = LayerSize` then `TotalVRam / LayerSize = NumLayersOnGpu`, then convert that to whole number, and then load that number of layers of the model to the gpu with the load model command.

-## Potential Development - Not to be implemented currently.
-- **Dual-Model Support**: Load two models simultaneously—one for chat and one for code generation.
-The chat model would act as an agent, sending prompts to the code model and integrating responses into the chat log.
-  - Example Workflow: 1.
-Chat model sends a prompt to the code model.
-2. Code model generates code and sends it back.
-3. Chat model reviews and integrates the response.
-  - Logging: `Sending Prompt to Code Model...`, `Generating Code for Chat Model...`, `Response Received from Code Model...`.

 ## Requirements
 - Windows 10/11 - Its a Windows program, it will be also compatible with linux later.
 - NVIDIA GPU - CUDA, 11.7 or 12.4, compatible.